lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 ## Completing the changes

 We are almost finishing, we just need to put all the pieces together.
 First, we need to update the `VkPipeline` struct to take descriptor set layouts into consideration.
-We will first update the `VkPipelineCreateInfo` struct to be able to store and an array of descriptor set
+We will first update the `VkPipelineCreateInfo` struct to be able to store an array of descriptor set
 layouts:

 ```zig